People often say “God bless you!”, “Bless you!”, or “Gesundheit!” when someone sneezes or goes “Aaachoo!”.

 As a matter of fact, when we state ‘God bless you’, people typically respond it saying ‘Thank you’.
 The ‘Thank you’ functions as a reinforcement of gratitude and rewards.

-A Word from Health Kura
+Final words from Health Kura

 There are many possible explanations as to why people say “God bless you” when someone sneezes.
 Some believe it is a superstition, while others believe it is a sign of respect for God.
 Still, others believe that the phrase originated as a way to ward off the devil or evil spirits.